-The Profiting from Precision Technology in Agriculture (PPTA) course has been developed in partnership with Harper Adams University, will commence in November 2019.
+The Adopting Precision Technology in Agriculture (APTA) course, which has been developed in partnership with Harper Adams University, will commence in November 2019.

-The course is structured in three independent blocks, spanning from November 2019 to June 2020.
+The course is structured in three independent blocks, taking place between November 2019 and June 2020.
 Delegates will be required to attend all three blocks to graduate from the course.

 2019 – 2020 Course Timetable

 11th November - 15th November 2019

 Orientation Week - based at Harper Adams University, Newport Shropshire

 This initial five-day block will help delegates develop a better understanding of the critical trends in the global agri-tech industry.
 It will assist participants to identify the “why” question, by looking at the external agribusiness environment, analysing the underlying trends and dynamics of different sectors including (but not limited to) Dairy, Arable, Red Meat, White Meat and Horticulture.

 Visit to the Netherlands in conjunction with HAS University of Applied Science